npm Package Search

 **Step 4: Run the search and review results.**

-Matching results show the PRs or developer machines where the package was found.
+Matching results show the default branches, PRs and developer machines where the package was found.
 Click any result to view details — for CI/CD results this links to the corresponding pull request; for developer machine results this shows the install path and package manager.

 **Step 5: Remediate**